The Top Forces Driving Digital Alignment

 Generational changes in how we work, the COVID pandemic, and a demand for a better work-life balance have forced us to reevaluate our next moves.
 Organizations that do not recognize these changes and react proactively will continue losing key talent in this ever-changing paradigm.

 One last comment.
 The remote-hybrid business model is not necessarily a panacea.
 It still has its challenges that need to be resolved.
-We will examine some of these challenges in our next article.
+We examined some of these challenges in the Part 2 article.
 Stay tuned!